Vauxhall Combo van review

 In two-seat mode the Combo has plenty of room for two, with no issues regarding head or elbow room.
 The driver's seat gets an armrest to boost comfort, too.
 Go for the FlexCargo pack, and the single passenger seat is replaced by a double seat.
 This will obviously be less roomy than a single seat, but the middle seat back folds down to create a table, while the outer seat folds down or flips up to create additional storage.

 Elsewhere, there's overhead storage as standard, while dashtop trays and big door bins are fitted.
 There are two 12v sockets and two USB sockets in the cab, and an open tray in front of the passenger seat, but only Sportive and LE Nav cars get a glovebox.
-It's a pretty big one, though, with enough room for an A4 clipboard or laptop inside.
+It's a pretty big one, though, with enough room for an A4 clipboard or even a laptop inside.

 |L1 2000 short wheelbase van||1,804mm||1,848mm||4,403mm|